vaibhavcoding69/pollinations/pollinator-agent/integration-guide.md

    [Pollinations.AI](https://pollinations.ai) - Free, no-signup APIs for text, image, and audio generation with no API keys required
    ```

+5. **Keep descriptions concise and similar in length to other entries**
+   - Avoid overly promotional language or excessively long descriptions
+   - Match the tone and length of existing entries to avoid appearing marketing-focused
+   - When in doubt, use shorter descriptions rather than longer ones

-5. For table formats, follow the exact column structure:
+6. For table formats, follow the exact column structure:
    ```
    | [Pollinations.AI](https://pollinations.ai) | Free, no-signup APIs for text, image, and audio generation | No | Yes | Yes |
    ```